djhmateer/djhmateer.github.io/_posts/2024-12-02-advent of code.md

 console.log(`Total safe rows: ${totalSafe}`);
 ```

-Am favouring more declaritive programming style as it makes it easier to reason about, and debug.
+Am favouring more declaritive programming style as it makes it easier to reason about (IMO), and debug.

+But this is getting verbose, so time to abstract out logic into functions.

+Interestingly I've found it quite simple to step through this screenful of code and write logic.
+Not too congnitibely abstract.

+**todo - lets find others solution in TS**